-I qualified as a Counsellor at the University of Leicester.
+I qualified with a Degree in Integrative Counselling from the University of Leicester.

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and an Associate of Cambridgeshire Consultancy in Counselling (CCC).

-I am an Integrative Counsellor so I draw on more than one approach.
+As an Integrative Counsellor I draw on more than one approach.
 My professional roots are in 'Psychodynamic Counselling' and 'Person-centred' approaches also feature strongly.
 I access other counselling techniques as the work requires.

 Clients may expect: